 Adhesive tapes can bind tightly to the enamel or gilding on antique ceramics, causing permanent damage on removal.

 For temporary repairs, BADA recommends blu-tack as a much safer solution.

-The safest storage solution for porcelain and antique pottery is to keep it behind glass in a display case or cabinet.
+The safest storage solution for porcelain and antique pottery is behind glass in a display case or cabinet.

 Be aware that vibrations from passing traffic or heavy footfall on uneven flooring can cause objects to move within a cabinet.

 You can avoid unwanted movement within a cabinet by placing your ceramic items on a piece of chamois leather.